Lead Poisoning Case Investigations - Frequently Asked Questions

 1. How do I know if I should be testing my employees for lead?

 If your employees may be exposed to a significant amount of lead, you must offer and pay for blood lead level testing and a medical examination.
 Each employee should be tested before beginning an assignment to do lead work, and on a regular basis after that.

 Offering blood lead level testing to your lead-exposed employees is a smart way to find out if your lead safety program is working.
 Low blood lead levels show that you are protecting your workers and their families, and avoiding potential lost work time and workers’ compensation costs.
 If a worker’s results are high, they may need a medical exam and more frequent blood lead testing.
 The Cal/OSHA Lead Standards for General Industry and Construction give more details about the requirements for blood lead testing.

 2. How do I go about testing my employees for lead?

 - First select a physician who has experience caring for lead-exposed workers and is familiar with the Lead Standards.
-To find a physician you can ask other business owners for recommendations; look in the Yellow Pages under “Physicians – Occupational Medicine” or “Physicians – Industrial Medicine;” or call one of the University of California Occupational and Environmental Health Clinics.
+To find a physician you can ask other business owners for recommendations or visit the web page, Medical providers for blood lead level testing and respirator evaluations.

 - Next, identify which workers are exposed to lead.